 Scott Upham, CIMA® CPWA

-Contributions were made to this quarter’s letter by Amyn Moolji, CIO and COO, Jeffrey Burch, and Taylor Haselgard.
+Contributions were made to this letter Contributions were made to this letter by Amyn Moolji, CIO & COO, & Jeffrey Burch, Director of Wealth Management, & Taylor Haselgard, Portfolio Manager.

 The Fed increased rates by 0.25% nine times, in December 2015, December 2016, March 2017, June 2017, December 2017, March 2018, June 2018, September 2018, and December 2018.